Nine States With the Most Affordable Assisted Living

 Bottom Line

-In light of the increased assisted living costs nationwide, planning for long-term care expenses should factor heavily into your retirement strategy.
-These nine states represent the lowest assisted living costs the nation can offer.
+In light of the increasing costs of assisted living nationwide, planning for long-term care expenses should be a key factor in your retirement strategy.
+These nine states offer the lowest assisted living costs in the nation.

 However, you don’t have to drop everything, including family and friends, to retire in one of these states.
-Many factors determine how expensive your retirement plan will be for your situation, including your Medicaid eligibility.
+Several factors determine the cost of your retirement plan, including your Medicaid eligibility.
 This list is just a lay of the land to help you make a better plan by knowing the states that, all else being equal, offer the cheapest assisted living costs in America.